 First of all: How safe is traveling to Pakistan in 2019?

 There seems to be an increasing consensus in the online travel community that Pakistan is poised to be the “next big thing” in travel.
 From adventure-type blogs, to Instagram-superstar solo female travelers who strike off on motorbikes across the length of Pakistan, and Facebook groups that bestow information on all aspects of traveling to Pakistan, the country is now ready to be ruined by tourism.
 Oh yeah, really — thankfully organizations like Root Network are doing their part to help to prevent this to happen.

 Let’s not forget that the Pakistani government has just launched a full-fledged eVisa system for 179 nationalities.
 We applied in May 2019 and got out visas in less than 48 hours.
 Please read our detailed guide on how to get a Pakistan E Visa.
-You can also spend some time browsing Facebook groups on travel in Pakistan, and you will quickly realize that their thousands of users strongly believe that social media will forever change foreigners’ perceptions about their country.
-Pakistan is all about receiving tourists, and again, will definitely be the next big thing in Asia.
+You can also spend some time browsing Facebook groups on traveling in Pakistan, and you will quickly realize that their thousands of users strongly believe that social media will forever change foreigners’ perceptions about their country.
+Pakistan is all about receiving tourists, and again, will definitely be the next big thing in Asian tourism.

 So, with all this hype, is Pakistan safe to travel?
 After going, we understand that the media exaggerate things, and we think that wherever we have been in Pakistan was really safe — and also pretty easy to travel independently.